NSW: Respondent Responsibility to Prepare and Serve Payment Schedule

 - Clauses aimed to deter a person from taking action under the Act; and

 - Any provision which limits interest on late progress payments at a rate less than the rate of interest on judgments of the Supreme Court.

-What happens if the Payment Schedule is served within 5 business days of the s17(2) notice?
+What happens if the Payment Schedule is served within 5 business days of the second opportunity s17(2) notice?

 If the respondent pays the full scheduled amount by the due date or some lesser amount is accepted in full settlement, the payment process under the Act is complete.